 On the banks of the River Clyde in the city centre is the Clydeside Distillery.
 This is the first dedicated single malt distillery in Glasgow in over 100 years.
 A visitor centre and tour celebrate the city and the country’s whisky heritage.
 Check out the tours on offer at Clydeside Distillery.

-A short train journey from Glasgow is Jackton Distillery.
+Jackton Distillery has similar travel options.
 This female-led distillery offers tours and tasting opportunities.
 You can stay on-site in 1 of their 12 cottages for a full lowlands experience.
 Visit RAER to find out more.

 A great way to fit in more is to book onto the Rabbie's 'Whisky and Loch Lomond' guided bus tour.
 The tour takes in Clydeside Distillery and Glengoyne Distillery, as well as views of Loch Lomond.
 Find out tour times at Rabbie's.